wolfiex/etudier/README.md

 - *cited-by* - the number of other publications that cite the publication
 - *cited-by-url* - a Google Scholar URL for the list of citing publications

+### --pagecite

+In some cases it may be desirable to read multiple pages matching the query, but not need that many for each consequitive citation.
+This parameter can be used to tackle the exponential increase in pages.

 [Theory in Anthropology since the Sixties]: https://scholar.google.com/scholar?hl=en&as_sdt=20000005&sciodt=0,21&cites=17950649785549691519&scipsc=
 [Google Scholar]: https://scholar.google.com
 [Selenium]: https://docs.seleniumhq.org/